lvpp/f-sac/FORTRAN/Readme.md

-This is a demonstration FORTRAN code for the F-SAC model, for more efficient implementations please contact rafael.pelegrini [at] ufrgs.br.
+This is a demonstration FORTRAN code for the [F-SAC](https://github.com/lvpp/f-sac) model.

+For more efficient implementations please contact rafael.pelegrini [at] ufrgs.br.

- PLEASE CITE AS
+PLEASE CITE THE RELEVANT LITERATURE AS DETAILED [HERE](https://github.com/lvpp/f-sac)
-   * Soares and Gerber (2013), Ind.
-Eng.
-Chem.
-Res.
-DOI:10.1021/ie400170a;
-   * Soares et al. (2013), Ind.
-Eng.
-Chem.
-Res.
-DOI:10.1021/ie4013979.

-The **src** folder contains FORTRAN source code.

 The resulting executable can compute activity coefficients with the F-SAC model for multi-component mixtures.
 For binary mixtures, in particular, a VLE diagram